geospace-code/nc4fortran/README.md

 * read/write **character** variables.
 * read/write character, int, float, double attributes

-Mismatched datatypes are coerced as per standard Fortran rules.
+Datatypes are coerced as per standard Fortran rules.
 For example, reading a float NetCDF4 variable into an integer Fortran variable:  42.3 => 42

 Tested on systems with NetCDF4 including:

 * MacOS
 * Ubuntu 18.04 / 20.04
-* Windows Subsystem for Linux
-* Windows Cygwin
+* Windows

 See [API](./API.md) for usage.